ErencanTayanc/LabView-Material-Icon-Pack/README.md

 # LabView-Material-Icon-Pack
 Material icon pack for LabView.
+It includes Dark and Light Theme Icon Packs.
+- Requirements: LabVIEW 2015 or above

 ## Icon Views